Ed Jones (racing driver): Indy Lights

 In 2015, Jones moved to the Indy Lights series, the recognised feeder championship for the IndyCar Series.
 He was signed to drive for Carlin, as he did in Formula 3, and took pole position and the race victory in both his and Carlin's first event in the series in St. Petersburg, Florida.
 He also won the second and third races of the season, and finished third in the championship standings.

 In October 2015, it was announced that Jones would return with Carlin to the Indy Lights series for 2016.
 With two wins at Barber and Indianapolis, Jones would claim the Lights championship over Santiago Urrutia in a controversial ending.
 During the last lap of the last race of the 2016 series in Laguna Seca, Jones was holding the fifth position but was helped by his teammate Félix Serrallés who was holding fourth position in the race.
-Serralles moved aside and gave his position to Jones, making him the champion by a slim points difference.
+Serrallés moved aside and gave his position to Jones, making him the champion by a slim points difference.
 Consequently he won the Earl Howe trophy for the best performance by a British driver in North America in 2016.